oracle-livelabs/pts/ai-vector-embedding-jdbc/labs/labs.md

 <if type="Cohere">

-# Lab 2: Using Oracle OCI GenerativeAI Cohere for Vector Embedding Models
+# Lab 2: Using Oracle OCI GenerativeAI Cohere for Vector Embedding Models with JDBC

 ## Introduction